 Other popular Waikato cheese producers include Over The Moon Dairy Company from Putaruru, and Hamilton’s Cilantro Cheese, but cheese is not the only dairy-based product the Waikato is becoming known for.
 Several artisan ice cream makers can be found in throughout the region including Kowhai Creamery and iconic Duck Island Ice cream, known for its imaginative flavour combinations including Roasted White Chocolate & Miso, Fairybread and Blackberry Sage Honey.

 Wine lovers can sample the offerings from wineries including Vilagrad in Ohaupo just south of Hamilton (established in 1922 and still family run).
-Boutique, organic Lane’s End Wines, based just outside Hamilton also sells its product through the weekly farmers markets.
-Grape varieties grown in the region include chardonnay, merlot and gewurztraminer.
+Boutique Takapoto Estate can also be found at local restaurants and wine stockists, and grape varieties grown in the region include chardonnay, merlot and gewurztraminer.

 Farmers’ markets are held every weekend in Hamilton and Cambridge along with a host of other popular markets varying from weekly to monthly and selling foodstuffs as well as crafts, including at Tamahere, Raglan, Pirongia and Tirau.
-Between them, they showcase a range of locally produced foods including breads, honeys, cheeses and meats.
-Everywhere you go, you are likely to find roadside stalls offering the freshest produce at bargain basement prices, or you can pick your own.
+Between them, they showcase a range of locally produced foods including free range meats, small goods, artisan breads and pastries, freshly roasted coffee, honeys and sweet treats.